davidmuradov/chaterm/README.md

 # Falcon

-A CLI XMPP client with OMEMO encryption
+A CLI XMPP client with OMEMO encryption written in GO